konecnyjakub/mytester/README.md

 #### Setup and clean up

-If you need to do some things before/after each test in TestCase, you can define methods setUp/tearDown.
-And if you define methods startUp/shutDown, they will be automatically called at start/end of suite.
+If you need to do some things before/after each test in TestCase, create a non-static public method in the class and add attribute MyTester\Attributes\BeforeTest or MyTester\Attributes\AfterTest.
+And if you add attribute MyTester\Attributes\BeforeTestSuite or MyTester\Attributes\AfterTestSuite, they will be automatically called at start/end of suite.

 Running tests
 -------------